 You will also have no sick or vacation days.
 The sole income of your business depends on how much you decide to work.

 Freelancing is not for Everyone

 Give these three main points about the disadvantages of freelancing some serious thought.
 If you are still unsure, consider taking on one or two clients before quitting your full-time job.
 If you enjoy working for these clients and they are happy with your work, maybe freelancing is for you.

 Want to learn more about becoming a successful freelancer?
-Our course Freelancer Masterclass was designed for freelancers who want to make this their full-time career and would like to be better prepared and set up for success.
+Our course Freelancer Masterclass was designed for freelancers who want to make this their career and would like to be better prepared and set up for success.
 To learn more about how this course can make a life-changing impact on your career, click here.